Preventing Learning Stagnation in PPO by Scaling to 1 Million Parallel Environments: PPO as a Stochastic Optimisation Process

-In this section we empirically justify our conceptual model of PPO's outer loop as stochastic optimization.
-For these experiments, we use a state-based robotic locomotion task comprising $512$ procedurally-generated morphologies built using the \texttt{Jax2D} physics engine~\citep{matthews2024kinetix} and a simple noisy convex optimization problem (see \cref{app:env_details} for details and hyperparameters).
+In this section we empirically justify our conceptual model of PPO's outer loop as stochastic optimisation.
+For these experiments, we use a state-based robotic locomotion task comprising $512$ procedurally-generated morphologies built using the \texttt{Jax2D} physics engine~\citep{matthews2024kinetix} and a simple noisy convex optimisation problem: minimizing $\textbf{x}^T\textbf{x}$, with $\textbf{x} \in \mathbb{R}^{50}$.
+We perform standard gradient descent, but add Gaussian noise with standard deviation $\frac{3}{\sqrt{50}}$ to the gradients.
+To more clearly demonstrate the similarities to RL, we plot the negative of the euclidean distance to the optimal solution $\textbf{x}^* = \textbf{0}$.
+For all figures, we plot the mean and shade the 95\% CI over 5 seeds unless otherwise noted.
+See \cref{app:env_details} for more details and hyperparameters.

-We begin with an illustrative example which shows that scaling the outer-loop step size in PPO has a similar effect on the resulting learning curves as scaling the learning rate in SGD.
-When it is too high, e.g., the blue lines in \cref{fig:thrash_solve_both}, performance plateaus at a suboptimal level, and when it is too low (the green lines), the optimization process fails to converge within the allocated budget.
+We start with the observation that initially inspired our conceptual model: scaling the outer-loop step size (regularisation strength in this case) in PPO has a similar effect on the resulting learning curves as scaling the learning rate in SGD.
+When it is too high, e.g., the blue lines in \cref{fig:thrash_solve_both}, performance plateaus at a suboptimal level, and when it is too low (the green lines), the optimisation process fails to converge within the allocated budget.